The Garden Grazer

 Home » Recipes » Dessert

-Vegan avocado chocolate mousse in a small glass jar with fresh raspberry on top
+Avocado chocolate mousse served in small glass jars topped with fresh raspberries

-Avocados, cacao powder, maple syrup, and vanilla extract ingredients on a white table
+Cocoa powder, maple syrup, dairy-free milk, salt, and vanilla extract ingredients laid out on a metal tray

 Ingredients for Avocado Chocolate Mousse

-• Pure maple syrup: I enjoy using maple syrup as a natural sweetener.
-But you could substitute your own favorite sweetener like agave nectar or other liquid sweetener.
-(I have not tested any substitutions however.)
+• Pure maple syrup: This is a great natural sweetener, and you can add more or less to your taste!
+Or substitute some agave nectar or other liquid sweetener.
+(I haven't tested any substitutions however.)

-• Cacao powder: Or substitute unsweetened cocoa powder.
-This is added to achieve the rich, deep chocolate flavor.
-Most often I use "Navitas Organics" brand raw cacao powder.
-It is an unprocessed version of the cacao bean, and contains antioxidants + flavanols, iron, fiber, magnesium, and other minerals.
-(Just a heads up that it does contain some caffeine however.)
+• Cocoa powder: This adds the rich, deep chocolate flavor.
+I use unsweetened cocoa powder, but you can substitute cacao powder.
+Raw cacao powder is an unprocessed version of the cacao bean, and contains antioxidants & flavanols, iron, fiber, magnesium, and other minerals.
+(Just a heads up these do contain some caffeine.)

 • Pure vanilla extract

-• Plant milk: Any dairy-free milk will work.
-Most often I use homemade cashew milk.
+• Non-dairy milk: Any dairy-free milk will work.
+(Most often I use homemade cashew milk.)
 But almond milk, soy milk, coconut milk, or oat milk will work.
-You will just need a tablespoon or two to help blend if needed.
+You can use more or less to achieve your desired texture.

-• Pinch of salt: I use fine-grain salt for this recipe.
+• Pinch of sea salt: I use about 1/8 teaspoon of fine-grain salt for this recipe, but adjust to your taste.

-Ingredients for vegan avocado chocolate mousse in a food processor before blending
+Overhead view of preparing mousse ingredients in a food processor before blending together

 Preparing

-Preparation is quick and simple for this recipe!
+Unlike traditional methods, the preparation is super quick and simple for this vegan chocolate mousse recipe!

 Blend: Simply add everything to a food processor, then blend until the consistency is smooth.